 One feature of siblings is that they feature a disproportionate amount of strong positive and strong negative relationships.
-“Moderate to high levels of both positive and negative sibling relationship dimensions are typical,” Dr. Sarah Killoren told Fatherly in 2019.
+“Moderate to high levels of both positive and negative sibling relationship dimensions are typical,” Dr. Sarah Killoren.
 Killoren studies sibling relationship dynamics at the University of Missouri.
 “Most differences in adjustment are seen between siblings who have very positive relationships — high intimacy, low negativity — versus those who have very negative relationships — low intimacy and high levels of conflict.”

 So, while it’s true that sibling relationships are only one influence among many that can influence who a kid becomes, they still can have profound, lingering effects.

 Studies have also shown that younger siblings teach older siblings to care and that siblings who report feeling close succeed or fail in academics as a unit.
 We even know that the best sibling arrangement is when the eldest child of either gender is born two years before a brother who is born five or more years before a sister.
 Too bad you can’t plan those things…